 What is Workers Compensation?

-Workers Compensation Insurance is an insurance policy that provides benefits to employees that is injured or gets an illness as a result of work related activity.
-In the instance of an injury or qualifying illness the insurance company will take care of the benefits to the employee specified under the law.
+Workers Compensation Insurance is an insurance policy that provides benefits to employees that are injured or gets an illness as a result of work-related activity.
+In the instance of an injury or qualifying illness, the insurance company will take care of the benefits to the employee specified under the law.

 Do You Need Workers Comp Insurance?

 Most states require that every company that has more than 1 employee to have Workmans Compensation coverage.
 There are some exceptions to have workers comp insurance; those include company officers and agricultural operations.

 Call (800) 253-1040 to speak to a broker about your risk management requirements.